If I were fierce, and bald, and short of breath

 Email Poem |

-Analysis and Comments on Base Details
+Comments, Analysis, and Meaning on Base Details

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem Base Details here.